sambitdash/PDFIO.jl/paper/paper.md

 ```
 While `PDFIO` requires a larger number of lines of code, it definitely
-provides a more granular set of APIs.
+provides a more granular set of APIs to understand the PDF document
+structure.

 # Functionality